gitpavleenbali/PSCode/README.md

 ║                      AZURE MODULE NOT INSTALLED                               ║
 ╚════════════════════════════════════════════════════════════════════════════════╝

-The Azure PowerShell module (Az) is required to run this workshop.
+The Azure PowerShell module (Az) is required to run this training series.

 To install the Azure module, run this command in PowerShell (as Administrator):